“The data is clear—there’s a fundamental flaw in how money moves through construction.

 “This team understands the unique and difficult place where subcontractors fall on the construction food chain.”

-Management and Accounting /
+Lukas Montgomery Management and Accounting / Miller Paneling Specialties

 Why you need to

-diversify your Capital Stack
+diversify your capital stack

 Even if you have a safety net of cash in the bank, it’s best practice to have multiple forms of working capital available.
 This prevents you from relying too heavily on any single form of capital, leaves room available in your bank line of credit, and protects your cash.